Manipal for the Traveller

-Completely similar to Burnout, except that it is also equipped with pool tables and a foosball table.
+Trigger is completely similar to Burnout, except that it is also equipped with pool tables and a foosball table.
 Also, the not-very-beany beanbags that are the norm at Burnout are substituted by far more superior couches.
-It is also slightly pricier- with the rent being 100 rupees per controller per hour- but justifiably so, since the controllers and the general ambiance are in brand new condition.
+It is also slightly pricier- with the rent being 100 rupees per controller per hour- but justifiably so since the controllers and the general ambience are in brand new condition.
 It is located on End Point road, near Crumbs Café, on a lane to the left.

 MUSEUM OF ANATOMY AND PATHOLOGY (MAP)

-Touted to be one of the largest of its kind in Asia, the Museum of Anatomy and Pathology (MAP) is the brainchild of Dr. SS Godbole, the very first Anatomy Professor of Kasturba Medical College.
-From a modest collection of 650 specimens during its inception, the Museum has burgeoned to include over 3000 specimens and samples including the skulls of an elephant, a whale and even a King Cobra.
+Touted to be one of the largest of its kind in Asia, the Museum of Anatomy and Pathology (MAP) is the brainchild of Dr SS Godbole, the first Anatomy Professor of Kasturba Medical College.
+From a modest collection of 650 specimens during its inception, the Museum has burgeoned to include over 3000 specimens and samples including the skulls of an elephant, a whale, and even a King Cobra.

 Located directly opposite the main administrative complex (also called the EDU building), the Anatomy section houses well-preserved specimens of the human body from head to toe.
-The Pathology museum also houses a section dedicated to the human body including displays of well-preserved organs of the body, both diseased and normal (not for the faint-hearted).
-It also has a section dedicated to inculcate awareness among the general public, regarding various lifestyle related diseases and their impact on the body.
+The Pathology museum also houses a section dedicated to the human body including displays of well-preserved organs of the body, both diseased and healthy (not for the faint-hearted).
+It also has a section dedicated to inculcating awareness among the general public, regarding various lifestyle-related diseases and their impact on the body.

-The museum is open from 8 AM to 6 PM on all days, except public holidays to all members of the public.
-While the entrance for Manipal university staff, students and guests is free, a nominal fee is collected from the public.
-A visit to this enthralling museum can be aptly expressed by the words of Dr. RJ Last, former Anatomical Curator of the Royal College of Surgeons, London- “It’s one of the best.”
+The museum is open from 8 AM to 6 PM on all days, except public holidays to all public members.
+While the Manipal university staff, students, and guests’ entrance are free, a nominal fee is collected from the public.
+A visit to this enthralling museum can be aptly expressed by the words of Dr RJ Last, former Anatomical Curator of the Royal College of Surgeons, London: “It’s one of the best.”

 HASTASHILPA HERITAGE VILLAGE